altwajre/hello-akka/resources/docs/02-general-concepts/02-actor-system/README.md

 - Actors are:
     - Objects which encapsulate state and behavior.
     - They communicate exclusively by exchanging messages which are placed into the recipient’s mailbox.
-    - The most stringent form of object-oriented programming.
+    - In a sense, the most stringent form of object-oriented programming.
 - It serves better to view them as persons:
     - While modeling a solution with actors, envision a group of people and assign sub-tasks to them.
     - Arrange their functions into an organizational structure and think about how to escalate failure.